pyeventsourcing/eventsourcing-grpc/README.md

 # Welcome to Eventsourcing gRPC

-This package provides gRPC server and client classes that support running an event-sourced application as a gRPC server.
-A gRPC client can be used to interact with the application server.
+This package provides a gRPC server class that runs an event-sourced application as a  gRPC server.
+A gRPC client class can be used to interact with the application server.
 Application command and query methods can be called remotely, and notifications selected remotely.

 The package also provides a runner class, with the same interface as the Runner classes in the core eventsourcing library, which can run a system of event-sourced